shubinternet/manager/README.md

 ### My Life

 I am married and have one and a half children -- it's complicated -- and two dogs and a cat, and we live in a hundred year old house in Tacoma, WA.
 I love my dirty town and I have trouble thinking of living anywhere else, but I was born in Chicago and grew up in central California, and those both left their marks.
 I read science fiction and fantasy and sometimes weird fiction.
 I play video games sometimes.
 Option paralysis and trouble putting work down mean I don't tinker on the house as much as I would like.
+I started back at school to get my bachelor's degree at the end of 2018 through Western Governors University -- they're pretty great so far.

 ### My Personality